krokoreit/spConfig/README.md

 This library also contains the spConfigBase class, which can be used to develop the same functionality as spConfig in a context outside of standard C++.
 As an example of this, see ESPspConfig, which has been developed and written specifically for programming ESP32 MCUs in platformio and Arduino framework.

+Both spConfig ans spConfigBase depend on the spObjectStore library ([download here](https://github.com/krokoreit/spObjectStore.git)), which is used under the hood to manage the configuration values.

 Enjoy